MicrosoftDocs/sql-docs/docs/2014/database-engine/generate-and-publish-scripts-wizard.md

 ms.assetid: 5ee520ba-ec7e-4199-a441-189e9e264b37
 caps.latest.revision: 44
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Generate and Publish Scripts Wizard
-  You can use the **Generate and Publish Scripts Wizard** to create scripts for transferring a database between instances of the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] or [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)].
-You can generate scripts for a database on an instance of the Database Engine in your local network, or from [!INCLUDE[ssSDS](../../includes/sssds-md.md)].
-The generated scripts can be run on another instance of the Database Engine or [!INCLUDE[ssSDS](../../includes/sssds-md.md)].
+  You can use the **Generate and Publish Scripts Wizard** to create scripts for transferring a database between instances of the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] or [!INCLUDE[ssSDSfull](../includes/sssdsfull-md.md)].
+You can generate scripts for a database on an instance of the Database Engine in your local network, or from [!INCLUDE[ssSDS](../includes/sssds-md.md)].
+The generated scripts can be run on another instance of the Database Engine or [!INCLUDE[ssSDS](../includes/sssds-md.md)].
 You can also use the wizard to publish the contents of a database directly to a Web service created by using the Database Publishing Services.
 You can create scripts for an entire database, or limit it to specific objects.

 1.  **Before you begin:**  [Publishing to a Hosted Service](#PubHostSvc), [Permissions](#Permissions)

 2.  **To generate or publish a script, using:**  [The Generate and Publish Scripts Wizard](#GenPubScriptWiz)

 ## Before You Begin
- The source and target database can be on [!INCLUDE[ssSDS](../../includes/sssds-md.md)], or an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] running [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] or later.
+ The source and target database can be on [!INCLUDE[ssSDS](../includes/sssds-md.md)], or an instance of the [!INCLUDE[ssDE](../includes/ssde-md.md)] running [!INCLUDE[ssVersion2005](../includes/ssversion2005-md.md)] or later.

 ###  <a name="PubHostSvc"></a> Publishing to a Hosted Service
  In addition to creating scripts, the **Generate and Publish Scripts Wizard** can be used to publish a database to a specific type of hosted SQL Server Web service.
 The SQL Server Hosting Toolkit provides Database Publishing Services as a shared source project on CodePlex.
 The Database Publishing Services project can be used by Web hosting providers to build a set of Web services that make it easy for their customers to deploy databases to the Web service.
 For more information about downloading the SQL Server Hosting Toolkit, see [SQL Server Database Publishing Services](http://go.microsoft.com/fwlink/?LinkId=142025).